 Personally, I like the Foursevens QT2A or the Fenix TK15, though admittedly both are on the pricey side.
 The Fenix TK15 is hard to find these days, but the Fenix LD30 seems comparable and slightly less expensive.

 A bit cheaper, and still very rugged and worth having, is one of the many smaller Maglites available.

 A couple of extra batteries for small lights like these take up almost no space, too.

-As you can see, all of these items are small, and even when all combined together, will not take up much space in pockets or a small pack.
-Also, they do not have to be expensive.
+As you can see, all of these essential wilderness survival items are small.
+Even when all combined together they won’t take up much space in pockets or a small pack with multiple carrying options.
+Also, they don’t have to be expensive.
 Just be sure that each member of your party is equipped with these basics when venturing out into the beautiful wilderness.

 What would your list of essential wilderness survival items look like?

 - Three Layers of Effective Home Security: Simple Ways to Protect Your Castle - November 20, 2022

 - The Beginner’s Guide to Surviving Winter Weather - November 13, 2022

 - How to Build a Workplace Emergency Kit - December 5, 2021